mcuee/picusb/README.md

 http://www.microchip.com/forums/tm.aspx?m=123533

-For fsusb and fsusb\_demo, please refer to the original websites and the following Microchip forum thread.
+For fsusb and fsusb_demo, please refer to the original websites and the following Microchip forum thread.
 Take note I am not the original author.
 I just made a few minor modifications.

-PICDEM FS USB bootloader for Linux/Windows using libusb. <p>
+PICDEM FS USB bootloader for Linux/Windows using libusb.

 http://www.internetking.org/fsusb/